 A few years back I took a pause from my B2B marketing career to write a book.
 Then I got hooked on the book thing, and never looked back.
 Oddly enough, in learning about indie publishing, I forgot everything I knew about marketing.
 Or it seemed that way.
 Books Need Marketing – Duh!
 The B2B […]

-[This is a guest post from the wonderful Chris Syme – a woman who shares my combined interests in books and marketing.]
+[Update 2020: This is a rare guest post from the wonderful Chris Syme—a woman who shares my combined interests in books and marketing.
+First published in 2017, the advice is timeless.
+There is an updated version of her book, which is linked in this article.]
 Book descriptions, blurbs, social media posts, ad copy.
-Even though you consider yourself an author, your head may start to spin at the thought of having to write a book description or copy […]
+Even though […]

 What’s the right way to get your work published?
 “From this day forward, all authors are indie authors.”
 Mark Coker, president of Smashwords, made that statement at the San Francisco Author’s Conference.
 It clearly resonated with writers in the room.
 Authors today have many options; our paths are no longer dictated entirely by a small number of […]

 Authors face a veritable gauntlet of online book marketing advice.
 Deciding which strategies to follow can be overwhelming.
 (See last week’s post on avoiding decision fatigue when publishing your book.)
 When it comes to book promotion and social media, much of the advice follows the model “this worked for me (or author x), so it should work for […]